 In order for this program to be successful, the program has partners with multiple organizations in the community.
 Healthcare providers at Hackley Community Care write referrals for their patients to sign up for class and receive goods from the farm every time they attend class.
 Through the partnership with the YMCA, cooking classes are hosted every other week to educate the participants on nutrition and food preparation.
-Community Health Workers (CHWs) from Pathways to Better Health on the Lakeshore (Pathways) monitor the progress of the clients, and assist with the referral process while working alongside physician offices.
+Community Health Workers (CHWs) from Health Project Hub on the Lakeshore (Pathways) monitor the progress of the clients, and assist with the referral process while working alongside physician offices.

 Today, the program is being supported by the Community Health Innovation Region (CHIR), and is a recipient of the Community Benefit Board Initiative Grant, organized by the Health Project.